rajeevram/venable-lab-summer-2018/keras/PART2.md

 ### Python Prediction Script

 Check for the binaryPlantPredictor.py file within the prediction folder.
 A new Keras model is instantiated, compiled, and loaded with the previously determined weights.
-The prediction method takes any number of images from a specified directory, compresses and stacks them into a tensor for processing, and outputs and array of 1s (plant) and 0s (ground) as its prediction.
+The prediction method takes any number of images from a specified directory, compresses and stacks them into a tensor for processing, and outputs and array of 1s and 0s as its prediction.

 ### Apply Result To The Mosaic